 Scope and application

-This policy applies to lands acquired or reserved under the National Parks and Wildlife Act 1974 (‘parks’).
-This policy does not apply to lands reserved under Part 4A of the Act unless the Board of Management for those lands has adopted the policy.
-All policies, unless otherwise stated, provide guidance for staff in their dealings with Boards of Management.
+This policy applies to all lands acquired or reserved under the National Parks and Wildlife Act 1974 except for lands reserved under Part 4A of the NPW Act (unless the Board of Management for those lands has adopted the policy).
+However, NPWS staff can use the policy as guidance in their dealings with Boards of Management.

-Disability has the same meaning as in the Disability Discrimination Act.
+Disability has the same meaning as in the Commonwealth Disability Discrimination Act.

 Pet means an animal generally kept in a domestic situation for the benefit of the animal and its owner.
 Pets may be native or non-native animals including (but not limited to) dogs, cats, other small mammals, reptiles and birds, but not horses and other livestock.

-Plan of management means, for a park reserved under the NPW Act, a plan of management prepared under Part 5 of the Act.
+Plan of management means a plan of management prepared under Part 5 of the NPW Act.